 - Incurring expenses which exceed the amount of the travel advance or deduction of the travel advance from an employee’s salary check does not eliminate the requirement that the employee account for the expenditures on an expense report in accordance with I.R.S. and University Accountable Plan rules.

-- Requests for a travel cash advance should be submitted early enough to allow sufficient lead time for processing.
-Travel cash advances must not be issued prior to seven days before departure unless a justification is provided that supports the need to pay the advance earlier.
+- Requests for a travel cash advance should be submitted no later than 15 days prior to travel, which allows sufficient lead time for processing.
+Travel cash advance payment will not be issued prior to seven days before departure unless a justification is provided that supports the need to pay the advance earlier.

 - The travel authorization requesting the travel cash advance is submitted in e-reimbursement by the traveler and approved by the supervisor or approver role.